GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Experiments

-\paragraph{Results: \method{} Improves Steering of VLMs.} Table~\ref{tab:hallucination-rate} indicates that \method{} achieves the lowest hallucination rates across all three VLMs on MMHal-Bench.
-On LLaVA-1.6-7B, \method{} reduces the hallucination rate from 0.624 of the base model to 0.514, outperforming base lines such as LoRA (0.565) and VTI (0.587).
+\myparagraph{Results: \method{} Improves Steering of VLMs.} Table~\ref{tab:vlm-mmhal-spavl} shows that \method{} achieves the lowest hallucination rates across all three VLMs on MMHal-Bench.
+On LLaVA-1.6-7B, \method{} reduces the hallucination rate from 0.624 of the base model to 0.514, outperforming baselines such as SHARP (0.569) and VTI (0.587).
 On Qwen2.5-VL-7B, it lowers hallucinations from 0.523 to 0.473.
-For Gemma-3-12B-IT, \method{} yields the best result (0.442), improving over the base model (0.468) and all other baselines.
-Table~\ref{tab:spa-vl} further shows that \method{} also achieves the highest preference win rates on SPA-VL across all three models.
+For Gemma-3-12B-IT, \method{} yields the best result (0.442), outperforming all other baselines.
+Moreover, \method{} has the highest preference win rates on SPA-VL.
 It improves LLaVA-1.6-7B from 40.24\% to 48.35\%, Qwen2.5-VL-7B from 53.21\% to 58.90\%, and Gemma-3-12B-IT from 49.32\% to 53.51\%.
 These gains exceed all other steering and fine-tuning baselines, which range between 1–5\% lower per model.
-Taken together, these results indicate that \method{} improves both hallucination and safety across multiple models.
+These results indicate that \method{} improves both hallucination and safety.